Cyber Risk – Security Breach Notification Statutes

 • General Professional Information

-Yes: if over 1,000 residents, notify Hawai‘i Office of Consumer Protection and national consumer reporting agencies (Gov’t agency does not have to notify consumer reporting agencies) After breach where illegal use of PI has occurred, or is reasonably like Without unreasonable delay No
+Yes: if over 1,000 residents, notify Hawai‘i Office of Consumer Protection and national consumer reporting agencies (Gov’t agency does not have to notify consumer reporting agencies) Immediately following discovery of breach Without unreasonable delay No

 • AG or Executive Director of the Office of Consumer Protection may bring an action